Vineet1101/P4Simulator/doc/vm-env.md

 vagrant up dev
 ```

+Please also **check the webpage**: [Introduction build venv of vm-ubuntu-24.04](https://github.com/p4lang/tutorials/tree/7273da1c2ac2fd05cea0a9dd0504184b8c955eae/vm-ubuntu-24.04#introduction), current version you need to install the tools by yourself: [install](https://github.com/p4lang/tutorials/tree/7273da1c2ac2fd05cea0a9dd0504184b8c955eae/vm-ubuntu-24.04#installing-open-source-p4-development-tools-on-the-vm)

 This will create a virtual machine with name "P4 Tutorial Development" with the date.
+Please **test with `simple_switch` command**, to test if the `bmv2` is correct installed.
+Later we use the libs.

 ### 2. Clone the NS-3 Repository
 ```bash